-If you’re looking for an email marketing service that can do advanced behavioral sequences, then check out The Top 13 Email Marketing Services in 2020 by HubSpot.
+If you’re looking for an email marketing service that can do advanced behavioral sequences, then check out The Best Email Marketing Software for SMBs and Startups by us.
 It’s a great resource if I do say so myself.

 Oh, and if you don’t have an email list yet, here are some ways you can build yours.

 So let’s walk through the steps you have to take to set up awesome free trial or lead nurturing campaign and show how to boost your conversion rates to bring in more sales.

 Step #1 – Identify your Segments to Nurture